Optimal investment for participating insurance contracts under VaR-Regulation: Optimal investment under regulations

 \subsection{The PI-constrained problem}

-In this section, we try to better protect the policyholder from the equity holder's gambling investment strategies by, instead of having a VaR constraint, assuming that the equity holder has to keep the portfolio value almost surely above some given level minimum capital requirement $l$.
+In this section, we try to better protect the policyholders from the equity holders' moral hazard by, instead of having a VaR constraint, assuming that the insurance company has to keep the portfolio value almost surely above some given level minimum capital requirement $l$.
 Hence the insurance company needs to solve

 For simplicity we assume that $l$ is deterministic.

 Let us first consider the case $0\le l\le L_T$.
 As before, concavification is characterized by the following generalized version of Lemma \ref{Le:conf}.